LazyRen/LazyRen.github.io/_posts/devlog/development/2024-03-17-vs-code-theme.md

 [Catppuccin]
 {:.figcaption}

-I have tried several otehrs, but I always come back to the One Dark Pro.<br>
+I have tried several others, but I always come back to the One Dark Pro.<br>
 For some, they don't highlight all semantic tokens as I want, and others just don't feel right to me.

 [VS Code Themes]: https://vscodethemes.com/?language=cpp&type=dark&sortBy=installs